nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 The `/qty` portion of the command is necessary for Meal Companion to distinguish between the sections of the command.
 For example, `add ground chicken /qty 300`.

 Note that the ingredient you add must be in the list of known ingredient names.
-If you're not sure what an ingredient is called, you can utilize the [`ingredient search`](#search-ingredients) comnmand to figure it out.
+If you're not sure what an ingredient is called, you can utilize the [`ingredient search`](#search-ingredients) command to figure it out.

 ![add1.png](images/add1.png)
 <sub>Fig 3: Sample of Add Ingredients command with user input highlighted.</sub>